District Pinewood Derby

 16. In the event a car interferes with another car during a race, the race will be re-run.
 If it happens again, the car will be disqualified.

-17. Only one representative from each unit may compete in each rank class.
-Classes are as follows: Tigers, Wolves, Bears,
+17. One representative from each unit may compete in each rank class.
+Classes are as follows: Lions, Tigers, Wolves, Bears,

 18. The top 4 place winners from each class will advance to the Grand Championship Finals.